 - List all your employees by name on a different row

-- Next to their name, note the employee’s hours
+- Next to their name, note the employee’s tasks and project

-- Mark the dates that each employee is scheduled to work
+- Mark the days that each employee is scheduled to work

 It’s that easy.
-The free work schedule template is laid out in a monthly display, but you can adjust that to weekly or daily depending on your needs.
+The employee scheduling template is laid out in a monthly display, but you can adjust that to weekly or daily depending on your needs.

 Think of your free work schedule template as step one in your plan to manage your workload.
 It’s a good way to organize your team and collect days and times.
 Now you have all that information in one place.